simp/simp-packer/simp-testing/README.md

   - It only works for systems with LDAP set up.
 It will change the basedn to match what you have in packer.yaml for DOMAIN or use the default.
 It sets up user1, user2, admin1, admin2.
-  - The ditribution DVD is looked for in the /net/ISO/Distribution_iso directory. it is hard coded in simp.json.template right now.
+  - The distribution DVD is looked for in the /net/ISO/Distribution_ISOs directory.
+    It is hard coded in simp.json.template right now.

 You don't have to set anything in the packer.yaml file on CentOS 7.
-For CentOS 6 you need to change the NAT_INTErFACE and HOST_ONLY_INTERFACE to eth0 and eth1 respectively.
+For CentOS 6 you need to change the NAT_INTERFACE and HOST_ONLY_INTERFACE to eth0 and eth1 respectively.